MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-table.md

 ---
 # Table

-Default - results are shown as a table.|  **[**Click to run sample query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5lIAghqF4tLc3MSizKpUhVSQcHxyfmleiS2Y1NBUSKpUCC5JLEmFKi7PSC1CUahgp2BoAJUsKMrPSk0ugWjQQVYFVVCUmpeSWqRQkpiUkwoAW+Ur0IkAAAA=)** |
+Default - results are shown as a table.

 > [!NOTE]
 > This visualization can only be used in the context of the [render operator](renderoperator.md).